adamdama/jumbler/readme.md

 ## Requirements

 * Java
-* java must be accessible from command line
+* java must be accessible from command line i.e. added to PATH

 ## Install